tesurijp/TOTP-Tizen/README.md

   ....

   Service1/2/3 is service name (eg. Google/Microsoft)
-  Account?? is account in service. (eg. your@mail.com) last JBSW... is TOTP secret key.
+  Account?? is account in service. (eg. your@mail.com)
+  JBSW... is TOTP secret key.
   service name/ account is just label.
 It is not related to the calculation of TOTP.
- 1. Push the file to GEARS2://documents/auth_keyinfo.txt
+ 1. Push the file to GEAR://documents/auth_keyinfo.txt

+# Gear S
+ You can copy to "documents" folder from PC via USB

+# Gear S2
+  You *CANNOT* copy to "documents" folder from PC via USB
+  You need a utility such as Filesmaster.